-This bill aims to enhance protections for patients and providers involved in reproductive health and gender-affirming care services in New Jersey.
-It establishes the right for residents and visitors to access these services safely, defining key terms such as "legally protected health care activity" and "gender-affirming health care services."
-The legislation amends existing laws to ensure that health care providers are not penalized for offering services that are legal in New Jersey, even if they are illegal in other jurisdictions.
-It prohibits the use of state resources to assist in investigations or legal actions from other states that seek to impose penalties on individuals for engaging in legally protected health care activities.
+This bill aims to enhance protections for patients and providers involved in reproductive health and gender-affirming care services in New Jersey, particularly in response to restrictive legal changes in other states.
+It establishes the right for residents and visitors to access these services safely and defines key terms such as "legally protected health care activity" and "gender-affirming health care services."
+The legislation amends existing laws to ensure that health care providers are not penalized for offering legal services in New Jersey, even if those services are illegal elsewhere, and prohibits the use of state resources to support investigations or legal actions from other states that threaten these rights.

 Statutes affected: